 - TCL New River Campus (NR) specifically addresses the needs of southern Beaufort and Jasper counties, which comprise one of South Carolina's fastest growing regions.
 This Campus offers courses in each of the four academic divisions and continuing education.
-From Fall 2007 to Fall 2011, New River's enrollment has increased by 85%. - The Whale Branch Early College High School (WBECHS), in Beaufort County, offers on-site dual enrollment opportunities that enable students to earn both high school and college credentials simultaneously. - TCL offers its students convenient access to more courses by alternative delivery methods, such as online, hybrid, web enhanced, and web-based video conferencing classes. - The redesigned enrollment division provides higher quality services for prospective and current students. - The enhanced Campus Life program at the Beaufort and New River campuses allowed the College to attract traditional students, retain commuter students, and develop meaningful partnerships with local business owners. - The attainment of U.S. Department of Education Predominately Black Institutions grants allows TCL to offer additional services to serve African-American students and enhance campus focus on success. - The new Colleton Quick Job Center opened in June, 2011. - The College, counties within the College's service area, and Lowcountry Council of Government have strengthened collaborative efforts in support of providing quality services to the community. - The College enhanced its financial literacy model to include "Bank Days" presented by local bank representatives; workshops about federal financial aid; and campaigns delivered. - The College realigned the organizational structure to better serve the students by centralizing student services, enrollment management, and education and training.
+Since its opening in Fall 2007, New River's enrollment has doubled from 448 to 896 in Fall 2012. - The Whale Branch Early College High School (WBECHS), in Beaufort County, offers on-site dual enrollment opportunities that enable students to earn both high school and college credentials simultaneously. - TCL offers its students convenient access to more courses by alternative delivery methods, such as online, hybrid, web enhanced, and web-based video conferencing classes. - The redesigned enrollment division at TCL provides higher quality services for prospective and current students. - The enhanced Campus Life program at the Beaufort and New River campuses allows the College to attract traditional students, retain commuter students, and develop meaningful partnerships with local business owners. - The attainment of U.S. Department of Education Predominately Black Institutions grant programs-PILAU (Promoting Integrity, Leadership, Academics and cultural Understanding) and the Academic Success Assistance Program, (ASAP).
+These programs support TCL's commitment to offer additional resources and services to African-American students, provide access to resources, such as tutoring services and preparing high school students for college, and to enhance student success. - The new Colleton Quick Job Center opened in August 2011. - The College, counties within the College's service area, and Lowcountry Council of Governments have strengthened collaborative efforts in support of providing quality services to the community. - strengthened collaborative efforts in support of providing quality services to the community.
+The College enhanced its financial literacy model to include "Bank Days" presented by local bank representatives

+- and workshops about federal financial aid. - The College realigned the organizational structure to better serve the students by centralizing student services, enrollment management, and education and training.